Dromintee

-Dromintee or Drumintee (or Droim an Tí in modern Irish) is a small village and townland in County Armagh, Northern Ireland.
+Dromintee or Drumintee (or Dromainn Tí in modern Irish) is a small village and townland in County Armagh, Northern Ireland.
 In the 2001 Census it had a population of 364 people.
 It lies within the Newry and Mourne District Council area.
 It sits within the Ring of Gullion AONB.

 History

 Dromintee, along with the rest of South Armagh, would have been transferred to the Irish Free State had the recommendations of the Irish Boundary Commission been enacted in 1925.